Compositing & stages

 When a user equips a hat on a stage-1 egg and then evolves to stage 2, the hat does not disappear.
 This page is how that invariant is maintained end-to-end.

-Every marketplace item belongs to one of eight slots:
+Every marketplace item belongs to one of nine categories — eight visual

 | Category | layer_order | Multi-equip? |